MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 ![create a new shared image gallery in azure](/images/packer-azure/azure-image-gallery.png)

-Next an image definition is required, this will be referenced by the packer to upload the image to the gallery.
+Next an image definition is required, this will be referenced in the packer template to upload the image to the gallery.

 ```powershell
 $Name = 'packerImageGallery'